psturm-swift/SwiftySignals/README.md

 As soon you connect a function to a signal, your function will get the last fired message, if the signal has been fired previously.

 ### Manual disconnect the receiver from the signal
 The `then(on:call:)` function returns a so called slot.
-The slot allows you to unsubscribe from the signal manually.
+By invaliding the slot, you can unsubscribe from the signal manually.

 	let slot = TemperatureSensor.shared
 	                .signalTemperature